 History and Future

-After setting aside her dream for years, Eva is ready to write the book she’s always wanted to write, a book about her female lineage, a story of family, passing, change, resilience.
+After setting aside her dream for years, Eva is ready to write the book she’s always wanted to write, a book about her female lineage, a story of family, passing, change, and resilience.
 She needed to trace her roots to write this story, and that involved going to Louisiana.

 I feel like I’m HOME on this bayou full of short people who inherited generations of farms and fields and stories and terror and rage and brilliance and resilience and gumbo and culture.
 And everyone looks like me